cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Users:Password:MinLength:** The minimum length of a password.
 Defaults to 10 and anything less is not recommended.
 Must be between 6 and 2048 characters.
 - **Cofoundry:Users:Password:MaxLength:** The maximum length of a password.
 Defaults to 300 characters and must be between 6 and 2048 characters.
 - **Cofoundry:Users:Password:MinUniqueCharacters:** The number of unique characters required in a password.
 This is to prevent passwords like "aabbccdd".
 Defaults to 5 unique characters.
+- **Cofoundry:Users:Password:SendNotificationOnUpdate:** Indicates whether to send a confirmation notification to the user to let them know their password has been changed.
+This only applied when a password is changed by the user and not via a reset e.g. via `UpdateCurrentUserPasswordCommand` or `CompleteUserAccountRecoveryByEmailCommand`.
+Defaults to `true`.

 ### AccountRecovery

 Controls the behavior of the self-service account recovery feature for all user areas, including the Cofoundry admin user area (unless otherwise stated).

 - **Cofoundry:Users:AccountRecovery:RecoveryUrlBase:** The relative base path used to construct the URL for the account recovery completion form.
 A unique token will be added as a query parameter to the URL, it is then resolved using `ISiteUrlResolver.MakeAbsolute` and added to the email notification e.g. "/auth/account-recovery" would be transformed to "https://example.com/auth/account-recovery?t={token}".
 The path can include other query parameters, which will be merged into the resulting URL.
 This setting is required when using the account recovery feature, unless you are building the URL yourself in a custom `IDefaultMailTemplateBuilder` implementation.
 Changing this setting does not affect the Cofoundry Admin account recovery feature.
-- **Cofoundry:Users:AccountRecovery:MaxAttempts:** The maximum number of account recovery attempts to allow within the given `MaxAttemptsWindow`.
+- **Cofoundry:Users:AccountRecovery:RateLimitQuantity:** The maximum number of account recovery attempts to allow within the given `RateLimitWindow`.
+Defaults to 16 attempts.
 If zero or less, then max attempt validation does not occur.
-- **Cofoundry:Users:AccountRecovery:MaxAttemptsWindow:** The time-window in which to count account recovery attempts when enforcing `MaxAttempts` validation, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
+- **Cofoundry:Users:AccountRecovery:RateLimitWindow:** The time-window in which to count account recovery attempts when enforcing `MaxAttempts` validation, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
 Defaults to 24 hours.
 If zero or less, then max attempt validation does not occur.
-- **Cofoundry:Users:AccountRecovery:ValidityPeriod:** The number of hours an account recovery token is valid for, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
+- **Cofoundry:Users:AccountRecovery:ExpireAfter:** The number of hours an account recovery token is valid for, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
 Defaults to 16 hours.
 If zero or less, then time-based validation does not occur.
+- **Cofoundry:Users:AccountRecovery:ExecutionDuration:Enabled** Controls whether the randomized execution duration feature is enabled for the account recovery (forgot password) initiation command.
+Defaults to `true`, mitigating time-based enumeration attacks to discover valid usernames
+- **Cofoundry:Users:AccountRecovery:ExecutionDuration:MinInMilliseconds** The inclusive lower bound of the randomized execution duration of the `InitiateUserAccountRecoveryByEmailCommand`, measured in milliseconds (1000ms = 1s).
+Defaults to 1.5 second.
+- **Cofoundry:Users:AccountRecovery:ExecutionDuration:MaxInMilliseconds** The inclusive upper bound of the randomized execution duration of the `InitiateUserAccountRecoveryByEmailCommand`, measured in milliseconds (1000ms = 1s).
+Defaults to 2 seconds.

+### AccountVerification

+Controls the behavior of the account verification feature.
+Note that the Cofoundry admin panel does not support an account verification flow and therefore these settings do not apply.

+- **Cofoundry:Users:AccountVerification:RequireVerification:** If set to `true`, then an account is required to be verified before being able to log in.
+Defaults to `false`.
+- **Cofoundry:Users:AccountVerification:ExpireAfter:** The length of time an account verification token is valid for, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
+Defaults to 7 days.
+If zero or less, then expiry validation does not occur.
+- **Cofoundry:Users:AccountVerification:RateLimitQuantity:** The maximum number of account verification attempts to allow within the given `RateLimitWindow`.
+Defaults to 16 attempts.
+If zero or less, then rate limiting does not occur.
+- **Cofoundry:Users:AccountVerification:RateLimitWindow:** The time-window in which to count account verification attempts when enforcing `RateLimitQuantity` validation, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
+Defaults to 24 hours.
+If zero or less, then rate limiting does not occur.
+- **Cofoundry:Users:AccountVerification:VerificationUrlBase:** The relative base path used to construct the URL for the account verification completion page.
+A unique token will be added as a query parameter to the URL, it is then resolved using `ISiteUrlResolver.MakeAbsolute(string)` and added to the email notification e.g. "/auth/account/verify" would be transformed to "https://example.com/auth/account/verify?t={token}".
+The path can include other query parameters, which will be merged into the resulting URL.
+This setting is required when using the account verification feature, unless you are building the url yourself in a custom  `MailTemplates.DefaultMailTemplates.IDefaultMailTemplateBuilder` implementation.

 ### Username